RinuMic/botornot/README.md

 ### Technical Performance
 The application logs the time taken to process each request, providing insight into the performance of the model and the API.

-### Deployment
-The application is deployed on Render

 ### API Documentation
 Swagger UI is available at http://localhost:5000/api_docs for interactive API documentation and testing.